coq/coq/INSTALL.md

 =======================

 This document presents instructions to install this branch of Coq.
-For more general installation instructions and information about know build system issue, please consult the wiki page:
+For more general installation instructions and information about known build system issues, please consult the wiki page:

   https://github.com/coq/coq/wiki#coq-installation